lammpsinputs/lammpsinputs.github.io/source/index.rst

 LAMMPS inputs
 =============

-LAMMPS inputs is the companion website of `LAMMPS tutorials
+LAMMPSinputs.github.io is the companion website of `LAMMPStutorials.github.io
 <https://lammpstutorials.github.io/>`_.
-Its goal is to provide advanced LAMMPS input scripts
+Its goal is to illustrate the use of LAMMPS
-with as many comments as possible.

-The target audience is people with minimum LAMMPS knowledge.
+for solving advanced simulation problem by providing an input script with numerous comments.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   01-water-vapour/notebook/01-water-vapour